FICO - Your Credit Score

-- Late Payments - Have you paid more than 30 days late, and how often?
+- Late Payments - Do you have any payments later than 30 days?

-- Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
-Each formula produces a single number which may vary a a little by agency.
-Credit scores range from 300 to 800.
-Higher scores are better.
-Most borrowers getting a mortgage loan these days have a score above 620.
+Each of these is assigned a value and a weight.
+Each formula produces a single number which varies slightly by agency.
+FICO scores can be as low as 300 and as high as 800.
+Higher is better.
+Most home buyers likely find their credit scores falling between 620 and 800.

-How can you improve your FICO score?
-Since the credit score is entirely based on your lifelong credit history, it's very difficult to significantly improve the score with quick fixes.
-(Of course you can and should remove incorrect data on your credit report.)
+How can you raise your FICO score?
+Despite what you hear from "credit repair" companies, the FICO score is built on your lifelong credit history, so it's not possible to raise it significantly in the short term.
+(Of course you must remove incorrect data on your credit report.)

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.